Enhance Security at K-12 Schools

 Another way to give students more ability to protect their own security and the safety of others is to install emergency alerting points.
 Blue towers have been installed across many university campuses and are an expedient way to contact law enforcement in an emergency.
 K-12 schools can use these around the perimeter of the school grounds.
 For inside the campus, emergency speakerphones can be installed in classrooms and hallways as another means of communication to alert school officials.

 Code Blue offers a variety of security solutions such as these to make reporting a serious incident more accessible.
 In the event of a dangerous emergency, the person reporting has two-way communication with a dispatcher and can offer them details about the emergency.
-With real-time insights into the event, law enforcement and first responders can arrive equipped to jump into action and handle the problem.
+With real-time insights into the event with law enforcement mapping software, officials and first responders can arrive equipped to jump into action and handle the problem.
 This also allows administrators to focus primarily on putting the incident response plans into action with the knowledge that law enforcement has been dispatched to the scene.

 The Live Earth platform comes with out-of-the-box data layers, such as weather, as well as useful features that can be used to enhance security.
 Features that would be useful for schools include real-time alerts, play, pause, and rewind, and share.
 With alerts, administrators would get notifications as soon as the parameters of an alert are met.